ctz/ctz.github.com/_posts/2015-11-23-key-storage-with-u2f.md

 ---
 layout: post
-title: "Disk encryption through U2F abuse"
+title: "Abusing U2F to 'store' keys"
 subtitle: ""
 category:
 tags: [security, authentication, passwords]
-published: false
+published: true
 ---

 * TOC
 {:toc #toc-side}

-[U2F][u2f] is another authentication technology which requires a trusted verifier, like a remote server: fundementally the output of an authentication is 'Yes' or 'No' rather than some key material or new capability.
+[U2F][u2f] is another authentication technology which requires a trusted verifier, like a remote server: fundamentally the output of an authentication is 'Yes' or 'No' rather than some key material or new capability.

 OTPs fall into this category too.
 Biometrics usually also do; biometric key generation